diggo16/PhpProject/documentation/TestCases.md

 - Error message

 ##Test case 1.9 Failed create new item with too short text
+Tried to create an item with too short text

 ###Input:
 - Add button is pushed